bilalrajput09/My-Portfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

 I used VS code to create the project and files needed plus used Git and GitHub to complete the tasks.
 I used templates as well as flexbox for layout plus css grid layout.
+For mobile menu we have used javascript to give html some dynamic features.

 ### Key Features <a name="key-features"></a>

 - **[It will show my portfolio website made by using css and html.]**

+- **[For Mobile : And when you will click on menu button the menu will appear]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>